top of page

 Currently working on

-City wide use permit fee reduction for opening a business in a vacant building.
+City wide use permit fee reduction for new business in a vacant building.

 City wide incentive to encourage building owners to maintain minimum property standards per code.